United Nations peacekeeping missions involving Pakistan: Completed missions

 United Nations Mission in Haiti (UNMIH), during the 1991 coup and military rule in Haiti on the request of the United Nations, Pakistan provided one infantry battalion to form part of UNMIH.
 This battalion, PAKBAT, arrived in Haiti in March 1995 and was deployed in Cap-Haïtien.
 At that time this area faced extremely volatile security situation and was also reputed to be the hotbed of political restlessness.
 In order to improve the security situation, PAKBAT started to discharge its responsibilities with an extensive patrolling program covering north, northeast and central regions.
 These patrols quickly became conduit for cordial relationship between the local population and peace keepers.
 It gave confidence to soldiers wearing blue berets, the Haitian National Police and other government functionaries which led to degree of stability and cooperation in the region.
 PAKBAT also played a significant role in holding free and fair elections in the northern reaches of Haiti which was appreciated by local as well as foreign media.
 For humanitarian assistance, food distribution among impoverished people of Haiti was one pro gramme.
-While much of the food was supplied by NGOs, PAKBAT troops even distributed their own quota of rations to hard pressed population, hence earned good-will.
+While much of the food was supplied by NGOs, PAKBAT troops even distributed their own quota of rations to hard pressed population, hence earning good-will of the local population.
 Scarcity of potable water being another serious problem, PAKBAT surveyed region's potable water requirements, pinpointing locations where water points were urgently required and helped NGOs to repair and install-water pumps and bring water to remote areas.
 On one such occasion, PAKBAT learnt of an orphanage that had no potable water.
-A patrol quickly supplied bottled water and biscuits and installed.
-In recognition of PAKBAT efforts, a school was named, Pakistan School.
+A patrol quickly supplied bottled water and biscuits and installed a water pump.